External Resources and Support

 Cornell is an institutional member of the National Center for Faculty Development & Diversity, a nationally recognized, independent organization providing online career development and mentoring resources.
 The NCFDD provides members with access to tools to increase research and writing productivity and improve work-life balance.
 Click here for instructions on how to set-up your free individual membership.

 Cooperative program involving 43 doctoral institutions and other partners interested in the promotion of doctoral students pursuing faculty positions.
-They offer a free listserv, where job positions can be posted and sent to doctoral students in the PFF program.

 Career site/online journal targeting minority graduates seeking professional positions.